 Clinical reports described leukemia following treatment with phenylbutazone, but high-quality epidemiologic studies are limited.
 In a prospective study of hematopoietic neoplasms in a health maintenance organization for which pharmacy records were the basis of information, there was no evidence of a significant association or a relationship with duration or cumulative amount of use of phenylbutazone and myelocytic leukemia (Friedman, 1982).

-Limited data have linked use of non-steroidal anti-inflammatory drugs (NSAIDs) with risk of AML (Kasum et al, 2003), but findings generally show a modestly reduced risk.
-A case-control study in Los Angeles reported that use of NSAIDs was associated with a decreased risk of AML (Pogoda et al, 2005).
-Based on pharmacy records from the National Health System in the population-based case-control study in the Province of Rome, use of very high doses of NSAIDs was linked with a modest, non-significant reduction in risk of acute leukemia (Traversa et al, 1998).
-In case-control, interview-based studies in Buffalo (Weiss et al, 2006) and Minnesota (Ross et al, 2011), aspirin was associated with a decreased risk of AML, and acetaminophen was linked with an increased risk.
+Limited data have linked use of non-steroidal anti-inflammatory drugs (NSAIDs) with risk of AML (Kasum et al., 2003), but findings generally show a modestly reduced risk.
+A case-control study in Los Angeles reported that use of NSAIDs was associated with a decreased risk of AML (Pogoda et al., 2005).
+Based on pharmacy records from the National Health System in the population-based case-control study in the Province of Rome, use of very high doses of NSAIDs was linked with a modest, non-significant reduction in risk of acute leukemia (Traversa et al., 1998).
+In case-control, interview-based studies in Buffalo (Weiss et al., 2006) and Minnesota (Ross et al., 2011), aspirin was associated with a decreased risk of AML, and acetaminophen was linked with an increased risk.
 NSAIDs are characterized by anti-inflammatory, anti-pyretic, and analgesic properties and target the COX enzymes, thus inhibiting prostaglandin synthesis, oxidative cell damage, angiogenesis, and potentially signal transduction pathways which are believed to influence risk of malignancy.
-The specific mechanism(s) that may affect risk of hematopoietic malignancies after NSAID exposure is unknown (Bernard et al, 2008).
+The specific mechanism(s) that may affect risk of hematopoietic malignancies after NSAID exposure is unknown (Bernard et al., 2008).

 <1> LIFESTYLE FACTORS